 - Heat pumps move heat instead of generating it.
 During the cold weather, the heat pump will extract heat from the outside air and dump it indoors, effectively raising indoor temperatures.
 The reverse process happens in the hot season.
 The heat pump will remove heat from indoor air and expel it outside.

 - Heating and cooling window units are typically window air conditioners that also provide heat.
-They are an energy-saving option that can create a comfortable indoor environment the entire year.
+They are an energy-saving option that can create a comfortable indoor environment for the entire year.
 However, they can’t work on their own.
 Indeed, these units are typically only used to supplement the primary heat source.

 - Mobile home portable heaters are typically electric heaters, though a few also run on gas.
 These heaters are light and can be carried around from one location to the next with ease.
 But, they are also low-capacity heaters that may only serve one room at a time.
 Therefore, you’d need several of them to serve the entire mobile home.